21+ RV Patio Ideas That Will Make Your RV Campsite a Vibe

 Not only do they look nice (and come in several different colors), these step covers, which fasten to your steps with an elastic bungee hook, will help cut down on dirt and sand being tracked into your RV.

 Bonus: Unlike a welcome mat, they can be left in place during travel, giving you one less thing to pack.
+A campground picnic table is also versatile for dining and recreational activities, enhancing your camping setup.

 7. Decorate with plants.

 A few plants go a long way to beautify an outdoor space.
+Adding plants can enhance the ambiance, making it more enjoyable to sit outside.

 I recommend self-watering planters with a drainage plug unless you are okay with watering every day or are spending the summer somewhere that gets a lot of rain.
 Hanging baskets tend to dry out quickly.
 The kitchen sink is a good place to set your plants in the kitchen sink of your RV during travel.